-Colombian military plane with 125 on board crashes after takeoff
+At least one killed after Colombian military plane crashes on takeoff

 Air Force says plane was carrying 114 passengers and 11 crew members, and authorities are investigating the cause of the crash.

-A Colombian military plane with 125 people on board has crashed after takeoff in the south of the country, the Colombian Air Force said.
+At least one person has died after a Colombian military plane with 125 people on board crashed after takeoff in the south of the country.

-Air Force Commander Carlos Fernando Silva said in a video posted on social media that the plane was carrying 114 passengers and 11 crew members, and that authorities were still investigating the cause of the crash.
+Air Force Commander Carlos Fernando Silva said in a video posted on social media on Monday that the plane was carrying 114 passengers and 11 crew members, and that authorities were still investigating the cause of the crash.

 Recommended Storieslist of 3 items